dphummel/dphummel.github.io/_posts/2024-09-13-CoIntelligence.md

 ### Conclusion

 Mollick’s four principles provide a roadmap for collaborating with AI in a way that addresses key concerns while maximizing its benefits.
 Whether you’re an AI enthusiast or a skeptic, adopting an AI-first mindset can transform the way you work.
 Start small—try using AI for tasks like brainstorming or drafting emails—and discover firsthand how it can boost your productivity and creativity.
-Expand your knowledge of prompt engineering by experimenting with existing prompt libraries and your learnings with others!
+Expand your knowledge of prompt engineering by experimenting with existing prompt libraries and share your learnings with others!